The Framework

 A Unified Theory

 The autoregressive framework is a unified theory of memory, attention, perception, learning, and behavior.
 It rests on a single claim: the brain generates each next cognitive state as the optimal continuation of its own prior output, conditioned on current sensation.
-This single operation — sequential self-conditioned generation — produces what we call perceiving, remembering, attending, speaking, reasoning, and acting.
+This single operation, sequential self-conditioned generation, produces what we call perceiving, remembering, attending, speaking, reasoning, and acting.
+Behavior is not computed by this process; it is a consequence of the neural activity that generates each state.
+That activity drives the body through anatomical connections, but the system never observes its own behavioral output.
 These are not separate faculties requiring separate explanations.
 They are aspects of the same autoregressive process, observed at different timescales or from different angles.

 Traditional accounts treat these as independent systems: storage-retrieval models of memory, rule-based accounts of syntax, modular architectures for perception.
 Each works tolerably within its own domain, but none connects to the others in a way that explains how a single organ does all of these things simultaneously, in real time, with the same tissue.
 The autoregressive framework replaces this collection of domain-specific mechanisms with one computational principle from which all of them emerge.